How much time do you spend monitoring your results?

 Let us all know in the comments below – maybe I need to add an extra bullet point or two to my next postmortem!

-Get more bang for your advertising buck – click here to grab Claire’s free step-by-step guide to list building with Facebook ads!
+Get more bang for your advertising buck – click here to learn more about Facebook ads from Claire!